 - Eating french fries

 In my opinion, flashcards are an often under-utilized ESL teaching tool.
 It’s possible to do a ton of activities with them and of course, fruits and vegetables, along with things like sports are often on them.
-Check out all the possibilities:
+Check out all the possibilities for fun fruit games here:

 Unless you teach absolute beginners, it’s often the case that students already know a fair bit of fruit and vegetable English vocabulary.
 If this is the case, it’s helpful to do a warmer activity to help students activate their prior knowledge about a topic.
 This will make any new words more memorable.

 It’s often the case that new vocabulary is introduced through dialogue in ESL textbooks.
 However, it’s also common for students to just blow through it without really paying attention to what they’re reading.
-One way to avoid this is to remove sone key words, in this case, fruits or veggies.
-Learn how to do it here:
+One way to avoid this is to remove some key words, in this case, fruits or veggies.
+Learn how to do this fruit and vegetable activity here:

 This game is a natural fit for this topic.
 However, if you restrict it to only fruits or vegetables, then I make it into “10 questions” because 20 will be too easy.
 Find out more about this fun, challenging speaking and listening activity here: